Steps to Academic Success in the Sophomore Year

 - Surf the web and talk to older friends for more ideas of beneficial summer experiences

-- Fill out a housing application through VIP and check out Housing to find a great roommate.
+- Fill out a housing application through Self Service Carolina and check out Housing to find a great roommate.

 - Use the Off-Campus Student Services resource page if you are looking at living off-campus

 - Meet summer school deadlines for financial aid and registration